Category: Encyclopedia of the Eye

 OCULAR SYMPTOMS OF BRAIN TUMOR

-In about 60% of patients with brain tumors there are also ocular symptoms present, and they are as follows: optic disc edema, sixth nerve palsy, wide rigid pupils and headaches.
-Knowledge of ocular symptoms is important for the localization of the tumor.
-Tumors of the frontal lobe cause a change in the character of a […]
+In about 60% of patients with brain tumors there are also ocular symptoms present, and they are as follows: optic disc edema, sixth nerve palsy, wide rigid pupils and headaches. […]

 Read more »